ariga/atlas/doc/md/knowledge/postgres/partial-indexes.md

 #### What are Partial Indexes?

-With PostgreSQL we can create partial indexes to improve performance and reduce the cost, all while minimizing the amount of space used to store it on disk.
+With PostgreSQL, users may create _partial indexes_, which are types of indexes that exist on a subset of a table, rather than the entire table itself.
+If used correctly, partial indexes improve performance and reduce costs, all while minimizing the amount of storage space they take up on the disk.

 #### Why do we need them?

-Let’s demonstrate why partial indexes are useful by contrasting them with a non-partial index. ​​If you have a lot of records in an indexed table, the number of records the index needs to track also grows.
+Let's demonstrate a case where partial indexes may be useful by contrasting them with a non-partial index. ​​If you have many records in an indexed table, the number of records the index needs to track also grows.
 If the index grows in size, the disk space needed to store the index itself increases as well.
 In many tables, different records are not accessed with uniform frequency.
-A subset of a table’s records might not be searched very frequently or not searched at all.
-Records take up precious space in your index whether they are queried or not.
-They are also updated when a new entry is added to the field.
+A subset of a table's records might not be searched very frequently or not searched at all.
+Records take up precious space in your index whether they are queried or not, and are updated when a new entry is added to the field.

-Partial indexes come into the picture to filter unsearched values and give you, as an engineer, a tool to index only what’s important.
+Partial indexes come into the picture to filter unsearched values and give you, as an engineer, a tool to index only what's important.

 :::info
 You can learn more about partial indexes in PostgreSQL [here](https://www.postgresql.org/docs/current/indexes-partial.html)
 :::

 #### Advantages of using Partial Indexes
+In cases where we know ahead the access pattern to a table and can reduce the size of an index by making it partial:
 1. Response time for SELECT operations is improved compared to databases that have non-partial index.
 2. On average, response time for UPDATE operations is also improved as the index is not going to get updated in all cases.
 3. Index is smaller in size and can fit into memory more easily, saving space on disk.